SAGE-X-project/sage-a2a-go/README.md

 ### ✅ Complete A2A Protocol Support

-All 10 client methods from A2A v0.3.0 specification.
+All 10 client methods from A2A v0.4.0 specification with **91.8% test coverage** and comprehensive E2E tests.

 ### ✅ Blockchain-Anchored Identity